radareorg/radare2-book/registers.md

     [0x4A13B8C0]> .dr*  ; include common register values in flags

-An old copy of the registers is stored all the time to keep track of the changes done during the execution of the program.
+An old copy of registers is stored all the time to keep track of the changes done during execution of a program being analyzed.
 This old copy can be accessed with `oregs`.

       [0x7f1fab84c630]> dro
       r15 = 0x00000000